-All concerns about a child should be reported without delay and recorded in writing using the agreed procedures (CPOMS or by completing a cause for concern form (See appendix L)).
-This should be should be saved in the child's file on Integris until the school moves over to CPOMs If in doubt about recording requirements, staff must discuss this with the DSL.
+All concerns about a child should be reported without delay and recorded in writing using the agreed procedures (CPOMS or by completing a cause for concern form if you are unable to access CPOMS (See appendix L)).

+If in doubt about recording requirements, staff must discuss this with the DSL.